 Also see: How do I know if I lack vitamins?

 Thanks to the anti-inflammatory properties of salt, this remedy works very well to treat your gums and kill mouth bacteria that causes a metallic taste.
 It also helps to:

 - Eliminate remains of food in the teeth after eating.

-- Sooth the throat and open up the congested nasal passage.
+- Soothe the throat and open up the congested nasal passage.

-Consuming citrus fruits stimulates the secretion of saliva and helps to minimize the metallic taste.
+Consuming citrus fruit stimulates the secretion of saliva and helps to minimize the metallic taste.
 For this, you can eat oranges, lemons, grapefruit, etc.

 Maintaining good oral hygiene

 Brushing the teeth and tongue 2 or 3 times a day is recommended.
 Also, gargling is a good idea to eliminate microorganisms completely.

 You can use a small amount of baking soda and salt on your toothbrush to get rid of all the germs.

 Drink 7 to 8 glasses of water a day to help the body stay hydrated and clean.
 As a result, this will prevent dryness of the mouth.